 and introduce the interpolation spaces

 for non-integer $\lambda\in (-1,3)$ using the real $K_{\lambda,q}$-interpolation method of Banach spaces for $q=\infty$, see \cite{BergLofstrom76}.
 Recall that the value $q=\infty$ leads to the broadest intermediate spaces.
-Their explicit description in terms of the subspaces in the Nikolskii spaces is known, see \cite{Nikolskii75,Triebel78,Zlotnik94}.
+Their explicit description in terms of the Nikolskii spaces or their subspaces is known, see \cite{Nikolskii75,Triebel78,Zlotnik79}.
 In particular,